erfan-mtzv/Pediatric-Sleep-Apnea-SpO2-Analysis/README.md

 ### Additional Notes

-- **Data Validation**: Preprocessing validates apnea and desaturation event quality.
+- Carefully follow the table of contents and comments in the notebooks for effective usage.
 - **Interpretability**: Attention visualizations offer insights into model focus on SpO₂ signal features.

 ![Attention Map of the CNN-BiGRU-Attention Layer](./Images/download.png)